 Forest Hills School District provides an equal educational opportunity for all students.
-Any person who believes that s/he has been discriminated against on the basis of his/her race, color, disability, religion, gender, or national origin while at school or a school activity should immediately contact the district's Compliance Officer: Betsy Ryan, Director of Special Education, at betsyryan@foresthills.edu or 513-231-3600.
+Any person who believes that (s)he has been discriminated against on the basis of his/her race, color, disability, religion, gender, or national origin while at school or a school activity should immediately contact the district's Compliance Officer: Ali Moore, Director of Student Services, at alimoore@foresthills.edu or 513-231-3600.
+For students with disabilities, contact James Roth, Associate Director of Special Education, at jamesroth@foresthills.edu or 513-231-3600.
 Complaints will be investigated in accordance with the procedures in this handbook.
 Any student making a complaint or participating in a school investigation will be protected from retaliation.
-Betsy Ryan can provide additional information concerning equal access to educational opportunities.
+Ali Moore or James Roth can provide additional information concerning equal access to educational opportunities.